Adam Moore

 Biography

-Dr. Moore has been awarded several awards for his research, service, and teaching, including the New England Educational Research Organization (NEERO) Schmitt Research Award (2015), the URI Kappa Delta Pi Outstanding Teaching Award (2016), and the Roger Williams University Faculty Advisor of the Year Award for advising RWU Best Buddies (2023).
+Dr. Moore has been awarded several professional honors for his research, service, and teaching, including the New England Educational Research Organization (NEERO) Schmitt Research Award (2015), the URI Kappa Delta Pi Outstanding Teaching Award (2016), the Roger Williams University (RWU) Faculty Advisor of the Year Award for advising RWU Best Buddies (2023), and the Council for Exceptional Children Teacher Education Division Nasim Dil Award for Outstanding Service to the Profession (2025).

 Research